smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Batch Sending RPCs/index.md

 Both methods have optional progress and completion handlers.
 Use the `progressHandler` to check the status of each sent RPC; it will tell you if there was an error sending the request and what percentage of the group has completed sending.
 The optional `completionHandler` is called when all RPCs in the group have been sent.
 Use it to check if all of the requests have been sent successfully or not.!@

 @![android,javaSE,javaEE]
-Both methods have optional listeners that are specific to them, the `OnMultipleRequestListener`.
+Both methods have optional listener that is specific to them, the `OnMultipleRequestListener`.
 This listener will provide more information than the normal `OnRPCResponseListener`.!@

 ## Sending Concurrent Requests
 When you send multiple RPCs concurrently, it will not wait for the response of the previous RPC before sending the next one.
 Therefore, there is no guarantee that responses will be returned in order, and you will not be able to use information sent in a previous RPC for a later RPC.